+- EXPIRATION OF PERMIT.
 Sec.
-10-8.
-EXPIRATION OF PERMIT.
-Permits for the relocation, reconstruction, and repair of a building or structure shall be null and void in accordance with the provisions of Section UBC 302(d) if the building or structure is not relocated to the proposed site within 120 days of the date of issuance of such permits.

-Sec.
 10-9.
+Permits for the relocation, reconstruction, and repair of a building or structure shall be null and void in accordance with the provisions of Section 303(d) in the UBC if the building or structure is not relocated to the proposed site and/or the required work commenced within 180 days of the date of issuance of such permits. - Sec.
+10-10.
 PROCEDURE UPON DEFAULT. (a) PERFORMANCE BOND.
-Should the Principal fail to comply with the conditions required by the investigation report and relocation permit, the Building Official shall give notice of default in writing to the Principal and to the Surety named in the performance bond.
+Should the principal fail to comply with the conditions required by the relocation permit, the Building Official shall give notice of default in writing to the principal and to the surety named in the performance bond.